New client innovations

 These changes are challenging.
-Reorganization and new projects are difficult during the best of times; the current background of uncertainty is a further complication.
-Many clients aim to complete these changes while downsizing.
+Reorganisation and new projects are difficult during the best of times; the current background of uncertainty is a further complication.
+Many clients aim to complete these changes whilst also downsizing.

-According to Freeman Clarke Principal Pete Taylor, “Three clients are preparing for growth by investing heavily in automation and integration, while making significant headcount reductions at the same time.”
+According to Freeman Clarke Principal Pete Taylor, ‘Three clients are preparing for growth by investing heavily in automation and integration, whilst making significant headcount reductions at the same time.’

 For many clients who were previously wholesalers, moving to online B2C raises critical challenges.
 They have to understand a new range of marketing, technical, and fulfilment issues; in addition, most companies now have to make delicate judgements about market positioning and how this would affect existing retail relationships.